-Like any guilty food pleasure, the perfect grilled cheese sandwich oozes with carb-filled comfort; one mouth-watering bite brings our taste buds right back to mom’s kitchen.
-But more than the nostalgic taste of home, it’s like biting into America—right up there with pie, burgers and donuts.
+Like any good indulgent eat, the perfect grilled cheese sandwich oozes with carb-filled comfort; one mouth-watering bite brings our taste buds right back to mom’s kitchen.
+But more than the nostalgic taste of home, it’s like biting into America—right up there with pie, burgers and doughnuts.
 Luckily for us Angelenos, restaurants and food trucks alike are serving up the cheesiest of sammies on a whole new level.
-Satisfy your childhood cravings at any of these top LA grilled cheese spots for a little melted slice of heaven—just try not to salivate on your screens.
+Satisfy your childhood cravings at any of these top L.A. grilled cheese spots for a little melted slice of heaven—just try not to salivate on your screens.

 RECOMMENDED: Our guide to the best sandwich shops and sandwiches in Los Angeles.

-Come cold wintry nights (okay, chilly by LA standards) or brisk summer evenings, venture to City Tavern—either the Culver City or Downtown location will do—for a perfectly toasted grilled cheese ($9) that’ll melt away the cold and your hunger pangs.
-The Tavern’s version features pungent pimento cheese oozing out of warm rustic bread—an ideal evening snack that should be rightfully paired with a pint of craft beer from the pub’s massive beer list.
+Come cold wintry nights or brisk summer evenings, you’ll want to venture to City Tavern for a perfectly toasted grilled cheese ($14) that’ll melt away the cold and your hunger pangs.
+The Tavern’s version features pungent pimento cheese oozing out of warm, rustic bread—an ideal evening snack that should be rightfully paired with a pint of craft beer from the pub’s massive brew list.
 You deserve it.

-Let your health food cravings lead you to Foodlab, West Hollywood’s mom and pop joint, for an upscale twist on the classic bread and cheese combo.
-Known for its eco-friendly kitchen and farm fresh menu, it’s no surprise that the grilled cheese ($9.75) here is instead concocted in a slightly healthier format (well, as nourishing as bread and cheese can be).
-Made on 5-grain toast, the crispy sliced bread hugs melted Gruyere, Tallegio and Raclette cheeses along with tangy grainy mustard and caramelized onions.
+Let your health-food cravings lead you to Foodlab, a West Hollywood mom-and-pop joint, for an upscale twist on the classic bread-and-cheese combo.
+Known for its eco-friendly kitchen and farm fresh menu, it’s no surprise that this café’s off-menu grilled cheese ($9) is instead concocted in a healthier format (well, as nourishing as bread and cheese can be).
+Made on either wheat or five-grain toast, the crispy sliced bread hugs your choice of cheese—but we’re partial to their blend of melted Gruyere, Tallegio and Raclette.
 It’s a bite of fromage heaven.

-Known for it’s down-to-earth, homey vibe and scrumptious California comfort food, the grub gals Betty Fraser and Denise DeCarlo are serving up a nod to America’s favorite after school snack—appropriately called the After School Special ($13.50).
-Filled with cheddar and Swiss cheese on sourdough bread, the classic grilled sandwich has a savory twist with a dab of herby dill butter, to be paired with a dreamy cup of tomato soup—a go-to combo practically ordained by the cheese gods.
+Known for its down-to-earth homey vibe and its scrumptious California comfort food, the Grub gals Betty Fraser and Denise DeCarlo serve up a nod to America’s favorite after-school snack—appropriately called the After School Special ($13.99).
+Filled with cheddar and Swiss cheese on sourdough bread, the classic grilled sandwich gets an herbaceous twist from a dab of dill butter, to be paired with a dreamy cup of tomato soup—a go-to combo practically ordained by the cheese gods.

-It’s hard to enter Joan’s on Third—both the original Third Street location and the new Studio City outpost—and not want to order everything in sight.
-The pastry case holds airy muffins and dense brownies, the prepared foods holds brightly colored salads and home-cooked meatloaf, and the cheese counter is a fromage-lovers dream.
-And speaking of cheese: the grilled cheese at Joan’s is tops.
-Using pain de mie—traditional sandwich bread—a mild cheddar cheese oozes onto the plate, and serves as the base for potential add-ons: tomato, ham or bacon ($8.95-$10.95).
+It’s hard to enter Joan’s on Third—both the original Third Street location and the newer Studio City outpost—and not want to order everything in sight.
+The pastry case holds airy muffins and dense brownies, the prepared-foods refrigerator holds brightly colored salads and homestyle meatloaf, and the cheese counter is a dream.
+And speaking of cheese, the grilled cheese at Joan’s is tops: Using traditional French sandwich bread, a mild cheddar cheese oozes onto the plate, and serves as the base for add-ons like tomato or bacon ($10.50–$13).
 Order with a side of Joan’s thick tomato soup for dunking—and don’t forget to stop by the pastry counter on the way out.

-If there’s one ingredient as chichi and luxurious as Beverly Hills, it’s truffles.
-So it’s no surprise that Beverly Drive’s coffee haven (with an equally high-quality café menu) pays homage to the cheesy delicacy with a posh twist—that is, one infused with black truffle.
+If there’s one ingredient as chichi as Beverly Hills, it’s truffles.
+So it’s no surprise that Beverly Drive’s coffee haven (with an equally high-quality café menu) pays homage to the cheesy delicacy with a posh twist—that is, one infused with truffle ($16).
 Dip your decadent, shamelessly satisfying grilled cheese into a side of perfectly creamy tomato soup.
-The meticulously clean, modern-boutique style café offers an added elegant twist to your upscale sandwich.
+The meticulously clean, modern-boutique style café offers an added elegant setting for your upscale sandwich.
 Who says a grilled cheese can’t have glam?

-Well known for it’s lavish array of gourmet cheeses, wines and produce at the half European-esque market, half café, you’d expect the cheese aficionados to craft up a damn good grilled cheese (especially after eyeing and/or drooling over the gourmet cheese selection).
-After one bite of the melty Fontina, Camembert and sharp cheddar cheese on cranberry-walnut bread ($9.25), let’s just say that the Oaks meets our high cheesy standards and then some.
+Known for its lavish array of gourmet cheeses, wines and produce at the European-esque market and café, you’d expect the cheese aficionados to craft up a damn good grilled cheese.
+And that they do.
+You can make a sandwich from much of the selection, at around $14 (we love the combo of melty fontina with camembert on cranberry-walnut bread), and let’s just say that after one bite, the Oaks meets our high cheesy standards—and then some.